 Long-Term Effects of Taking Acid

 The majority of illicit drugs can have an adverse effect on the body, but the most dangerous are the drugs that also affect the mind, distorting the user’s sense of reality and causing lasting psychological effects that may persist long after use of the drug has stopped.
 People who experience the hallucinogenic effects of LSD may crave more of the drug or similar hallucinogenic drugs, leading to a physical tolerance or psychological addiction.
-A dependence on LSD can have a significant impact on the user’s sense of reality, and the harmful effects of LSD may worsen any underlying psychological disorders or mimic symptoms of a neurological problem.
-If you or someone you know is struggling with a psychological addiction to LSD, call Best Drug Rehabilitation today at our toll-free number to speak to a certified addiction recovery counselor about your treatment options.
+Becoming addicted to LSD, or developing a dependence can have a significant impact on the user’s sense of reality, and the harmful effects of LSD may worsen any underlying psychological disorders or mimic symptoms of a neurological problem.
+If you or someone you know is addicted to LSD, or struggling with a psychological addiction to LSD, call Best Drug Rehabilitation today at our toll-free number to speak to a certified addiction recovery counselor about your treatment options.